scipy/scipy/doc/source/tutorial/interpolate/extrapolation_examples.rst

 this may or may not be adequate to a particular problem.

 Special attention needs to be paid to extrapolation of non-linear interpolants.
-Very often the extrapolated results quickly stop making sense with increasing the distance to the data domain.
+Very often the extrapolated results make less sense with increasing distance from the data domain.
 This is of course to be expected: an interpolant only knows the data within the data domain.

-When the extrapolated results are not adequate, users need to implement the desired extrapolation mode themselves.
+When the default extrapolated results are not adequate, users need to implement the desired extrapolation mode themselves.

 In this tutorial, we consider several worked examples of both approaches.
 These examples may or may not be applicable to your